topshed/ISTest/en/step_4.md

 humidity = 57.078
 ```

-- Repeat this a few more times, varying the time between each iteration and have a look at the line chart that will have been plotted.
+- Repeat this a few more times, changing the humidity value varying the time between each iteration.

 ![](images/image11.png)